mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 ## [Paul's Letters to People (4)](/category/pauls-letters-to-people)

 ### [1 Timothy (6)](Paul%20to%20People/1%20timothy)
+#### Background:

-- A personal letter to Timothy by Paul
+  - Paul writes a personal letter to Timothy
-- Instructions concerning the care of the church
-- Written to Timothy concerning the church at Ephesus, during a 4th missionary trip
+  - Written after Paul's 3rd missionary trip, mid-60 AD
-- Timothy traveled with Paul of some of his missions
+  - Timothy traveled with Paul on some of his missionary trips
-- Was with Paul during his 1st imprisonment
+  - Timothy was with Paul during his 1st imprisonment

-- Paul had high regard for Timothy ... name him co-sender of six of his letters
-- Timothy was not an apostle
-- A problem at the Ephesus church was (1) Gnosticism (ancient pseudo-religion) (2) Judaism and (3) Asceticism (spiritual goals such as abstinence from worldly pleasures)
-- Theme:
-  1. God the Savior
-  2. Doctrine
-  3. Godliness
-  4. Controversies
-  5. Trustworthy sayings
+#### Purpose:
+  - Addressing false teachers in the church
+  - Instructions on how a church should operate

-#### Verses
+#### Chapters (6):
-New:
-- `6:7-8` - brought into the world with nothing, will leave with nothing.
-6:8 - If we have food and clothing be content
-- `6:11` But as for you, man of God, flee these things.
-Pursue righteousness, godliness, faith, love, steadfastness, gentleness.
+  - `1` Fight false doctrine, Law for the disobedient, Christ came to save sinners
+  - `2` Pray for all people, God wants all men to be saved, Women's roles and behavior
+  - `3` Requirements for Elders and Deacons
+  - `4` Some will be deceived, train yourself to be godly
+  - `5` Provide for your family, Honor Elders
+  - `6` Warning about bad teachers, Pursue righteousness, Rich ready to share

 ### [2 Timothy (4)](Paul%20to%20People/2%20timothy)

-- Pastoral letter
+#### Background:
-- Paul wrote this letter, his last letter shortly before his death
+- Paul writes a 2nd and his most personal letter to Timothy
-- After 4th missionary trip, in prison (Acts 28), in a cold dungeon
+- Wrote letter during his 2nd imprisonment in Rome, ~ 64-65 AD,
-- Knew his work and life were basically done
+- Paul knew his work and life were coming to an end

+#### Purpose:
+- Encouraging Timothy to continue in faithfulness

+#### Chapters (4):

+- `1` Spirit not of fear, Saved for a Holy Life
+- `2` Avoid foolish discussion, able to teach, not quarrelsome, always be kind
+- `3` Godless people, Godly life will be persecuted, Scripture is God-breathed
+- `4` Bad doctrine

 ### [Titus (3)](Paul%20to%20People/titus)

-- Paul wrote this letter
-- Pastoral letter
+#### Background:
-- Written to Titus, helper in Paul’s ministry, a Gentile
+- Paul wrote this pastoral letter to Titus, a co-worker who was a Gentile
-- Titus was given lots of assignments during the founding of the Church
+- Written after Paul's 3rd missionary trip, mid-60 AD
 - Crete was an island that Paul introduced Christianity to, along with Titus
 - Titus stayed behind to continue working at Crete

-- Crete people were known for their dishonesty, gluttony, and laziness
+#### Purpose:
+- Instructions on how the church should operate
+- Instructions on how one should live

-#### Verses
+#### Chapters (3):
-- `Titus 3:5` he saved us, not because of righteous things we had done, but because of his mercy.
-He saved us through the washing of rebirth and renewal by the Holy Spirit
-- `Titus 3:7` so that, having been justified by his grace, we might become heirs having the hope of eternal life.
+- `1` Elder qualification, False teachers
+- `2` How to Live, God's Grace changes us
+- `3` How to behave, He saved us, Avoid foolish discussions

 ### [Philemon (1)](Paul%20to%20People/philemon)

-- A letter was written by Paul to Philemon (only individual letter written by Paul in NT)
+#### Background

-- Philemon is a believer and a slave owner
+- Paul writes a letter to a wealthy Christian named Philemon who is a slave owner
+- Written during Paul's house arrest in Rome, ~ 62 AD
-- One of his slaves, Onesimus (O.nes.a.mus), stole from him and ran away.
+- One of Philemon slaves, Onesimus (O.nes.a.mus), stole from him and ran away.
 - This is punishable by death
-- Paul meets Onesimus, who becomes a Christian
+- Onesimus meets Paul while visiting him in prison and becomes a believer

+#### Purpose

+- Paul asks Philemon to accept Onesimus as a brother

+#### Chapters (1)
+- `1` Accept Onesimus as a brother

 ## [General Letters (8)](/category/general-letters)